-Now I do feel obliged to mention that as I dwell in the waiting room of Perimenopause and notice amongst many other hideous and deeply alarming changes (Mother Nature can be such a cow ), my metabolic rate slowing down to the speed of a snail with an under active thyroid.
+Now I do feel obliged to mention that as I dwell in the waiting room of Perimenopause and notice amongst many other hideous and deeply alarming changes (Mother Nature can be such a tight cow ), my metabolic rate slowing down to the speed of a snail with an under active thyroid.
 I am also aware that this bake has the calories to keep me going for two years, three months and ten days.
-Long gone are the days of a Prawn Cocktail, Steak and Chips followed by a Chocolate Nut Sundae not venturing anywhere near my hips.
-Nowadays just a mere sniff of chip fat oil is enough to seriously plump up a dimpled and mottled thigh and half a teaspoon of ice cream the other.
+Nowadays just a mere sniff of chip fat oil is enough to seriously plump up a deeply dimpled thigh and half a teaspoon of ice cream the other.
 It seems so cruel that when sleep evades once again and the night sweats are at their most sweaty, the fridge that offers so much solace is also the harbinger of the dreaded middle aged spread.
-I’m sure to keep myself even just marginally plump I would have to jog daily and continuously for five hours wearing a sweat suit (and that would be a shocking look believe me), such is the nature of my metabolic rate.
-I can’t even drown my middle aged sorrows and have a let my hair seriously down drink with my girlfriends and dance like a t.at until dawn night, like the good old days, as exhaustion, bloating and cankles set in by 8.30 pm and truly hideous m…..f…. hangovers , not to mention all those calories…….But this time and for this Brioche……….
+I’m sure to keep myself even just marginally plump I would have to jog daily and continuously for five hours wearing a rubber sweat suit, such is the nature of my metabolic rate……..But this time and for this Brioche……….
 I say F..k it, it’s Xmas…..

 I adapted this from a recipe of Kimberley Wilson’s that I found on BBC Good Food website.